dotnet/csharplang/proposals/csharp-10.0/lambda-improvements.md

 - To `System.MulticastDelegate` or base classes or interfaces of `System.MulticastDelegate`
 - To `System.Linq.Expressions.Expression` or `System.Linq.Expressions.LambdaExpression`

-Anonymous function expressions and method groups already have _conversions from expression_ to delegate types and expression tree types (see [anonymous function conversions](../../spec/conversions.md#anonymous-function-conversions) and [method group conversions](../../spec/conversions.md#method-group-conversions)).
+Anonymous function expressions and method groups already have _conversions from expression_ to delegate types and expression tree types (see anonymous function conversions [§10.7](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/conversions.md#107-anonymous-function-conversions) and method group conversions [§10.8](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/conversions.md#108-method-group-conversions)).
 Those conversions are sufficient for converting to strongly-typed delegate types and expression tree types.
 The _function_type_ conversions above add _conversions from type_ to the base types only: `System.MulticastDelegate`, `System.Linq.Expressions.Expression`, etc.

 There are no conversions to a _function_type_ from a type other than a _function_type_.
 There are no explicit conversions for _function_types_ since _function_types_ cannot be referenced in source.